hackclub/winter/DevIos01&Kiana.md

 # Plan

 1. Select a microcontroller and rechargeable battery for the NES Zapper.
 2. Design the circuit to control the laser sight and trigger using the Raspberry Pi.
+Connect gyroscope to detect the movement and rotation to recreate it on game.
 3. Write custom API to support the NES Zapper in modern pc.
 4. Use a CAD software to create a 3D model of the NES Zapper.
 5. Use a 3D printer to print the physical components of the NES Zapper.